jollyjinx/sma2mqtt/README.md

 ```

 The option __--interesting-paths-and-values__ is currently defaulted to the things I like to see, but you probably have different needs.
 To find out what your inverter supports you can use the catch all argument __\*:600__ which will show all paths your inverter supports.

+## Unchanged MQTT Updates

+By default, changed MQTT values are published at the next opportunity allowed by
+`--emit-interval`.
+Unchanged values on non-retained topics are republished at
+most once every 15 seconds.
+Set `--mqtt-unchanged-publish-interval 0` to restore
+the previous behavior of publishing unchanged values after every emit interval.
+The option accepts finite, non-negative values only.

+Unchanged retained values are suppressed because the MQTT broker already keeps
+their last value.
+The interval does not change SMA polling or cause additional
+queries; an unchanged value is republished on the first update received after
+the interval has elapsed.

 __sma2mqtt__ does support signaling.
 When you send: